mangeshdamre/GMX_Hbonds_plot/README.md

 fi
 done
 ```
 'gmx hbond' will calculate all the hydrogen bonds for the selections specified through 'gmx make_ndx'.
-To see use of 'gmx hbond' run the following command in the bash terminal:
+To see the use of 'gmx hbond' run the following command in the bash terminal:
 ```sh
 gmx hbond -h
 ```